 For one, you would have to create a dedicated goal for each separate form, as well as an accompanying thank you page to redirect your form respondents to, which could get very tedious.

-A faster way to do this would be to create a form using one of the great form builders you'll find on the internet.
+A faster way to do this would be to create a form using an online form builder.
 The benefit of doing this is that form builders are tailor-made to solve such issues.

 With Paperform, once you create a form to embed to your website, you can then connect the form to Google Analytics.
 Paperform will then send through data to your Google Analytics account and automatically track the following actions: